celer-network/sgn-v2-networks/docs/validator.md

 ## Claim validator status

 1. For testnet, obtain some Goerli ETH from places like the Paradigm [faucet](https://faucet.paradigm.xyz/).
-Contact the Celer team for some Goerli test CELR tokens and get whitelisted for a validator spot.
+Contact the Celer team for some Goerli test CELR tokens.

 For mainnet, prepare real ETH and CELR tokens.

+For both networks, contact the Celer team to get whitelisted for a validator spot.

 2. Send ETH and CELR to the address of the **validator key**.
 Make sure it has enough CELR for the intended self delegation and some ETH for gas.